 Please find guidance and information regarding the ongoing Covid-19 outbreak.

-When will people from further afield be allowed to visit the hills?
+When will people from further afield be allowed to visit the hills (outwith the 5 mile travel restriction)?

 Are we back to normal when we visit the hills?